cjdbarlow/Part-One/organelles.md

 #Organelles
 > Describe the cell membrane and cellular organelles and their properties

-Organelles are specialised fucntional subunits within a cell, typically contained within their own lipid bilayer.
+Organelles are specialised functional subunits within a cell, typically contained within their own lipid bilayer.

 Key organelles include:
 * Mitochondria